historic-trails/website/docs/sites/neff-tavern-smokehouse.md

   image-url="Neff_tavern_smokehouse_picture.PNG"
 %}

-The Neff Tavern Smokehouse was part of the Neff tavern complex, that offered shelter to travellers on the northern Santa Fe Trail close to Arrow Rock, Missouri in the late 18th century. [^NPSFormp1]  Throughout the history of the greater building as the Neff family residence, its inhabitants lived through many important stages of national American history: European immigration, westward migration and the Civil War.
-These events impacted the ongoing live and form of the tavern and its annex the smokehouse.
+The Neff Tavern Smokehouse adjoined Neff Tavern, which offered shelter to travellers on the northern Santa Fe Trail close to Arrow Rock, Missouri.[^NPSFormp1]  The Neff family lived through many important stages of American history: European immigration, westward migration, and the Civil War.
+These important connections live on through the Neff Tavern Smokehouse, the only surviving part of the Neff family's complex.

-## The tavern's setting
+## The Tavern's Setting

-The tavern was set at one of the trailheads of the [Santa Fe Trail](https://www.nps.gov/safe/index.htm) in central Missouri. [^NPSFormp1I] This region was experiencing a very wealthy period, as the Santa Fe Trail traders and travellers brought many goods to the central US, which established tight trading and economic relations.[^Greggs]
+The tavern was set at one of the trailheads of the [Santa Fe Trail](https://www.nps.gov/safe/index.htm) in central Missouri.[^NPSFormp1I] Beginning in the 1820s this region experienced an economic boom, as the Santa Fe Trail traders and travellers established lucrative commercial relationships between the central United States and the American West (then largely held by Mexico).[^Greggs]

-## Wealth through the trail
+## Wealth Through the Trail

-Especially, when the founder, Isaac Neff (1798 – early 19th century)[^NPSstatementp1II] moved to the area, these trading relations were strengthened, as Missouri became a state and part of the United States and Mexico reached [independency](https://en.wikipedia.org/wiki/Mexican_War_of_Independence) of Spain.[^OBrien] Both trading partners were now in the position to sovereignly follow their own interests.Especially, the traders from Mexico brought very valuable things, such as silver to the region, which contributed to the material wealth of region, as they spent this money on goods produced in Missouri.
+Isaac Neff (1798–early 19th century),[^NPSstatementp1II] moved to the area around the time that Mexico reached [independence](https://en.wikipedia.org/wiki/Mexican_War_of_Independence) from Spain in 1821.[^OBrien] Traders from the newly independent nation brought very valuable things (like silver) to Missouri, often spending their profits on American goods.
+Likewise, merchants from the United States began traveling to Santa Fe along what became known as the Santa Fe Trail.

-The emergence of high traffic made a tavern be a place of high demand.
-Furthermore, as will be shown later, the tavern was located on a big land possession, that was crossed by the Santa Fe Trail.[^NPSstatementp1III] The tavern was therefore set right on the pulse of trade and travel on the trail.
-As there is evidence on many reformations on the house, the Neff family earned much money from the travellers and expanded their buisness.[^NPSstatementp2]
+The Neff family's tavern was ideally positioned profit from traffic along the Santa Fe Trail.[^NPSstatementp1III] As time passed, the Neff family used money earned from travelers to expand their buisness.[^NPSstatementp2]

 {% include figure.html
   class="img-right"